Chapter 7 : I like my life.

 “You’re one hundred percent right, Ava.
 This was all just one elaborate plot because clearly I have nothing better to do than screw over some nobody who somehow manages to fuck up everything she touches.
 Really, it’s a wonder that Ian bloke lasted as long as he did.
 You’re a fucking mess.”

-“So thank you, Aves.
-Thank you for letting me know how you really feel before I let you play your little mind games any longer.
+“Thanks for letting me know how you really feel before I let you play your little mind games any longer.
 God knows you’ve already messed with my head enough.”

 “Just forget it,” Louis mutters.
 “I’m sure you will anyway, seeing as it doesn’t revolve around Ian.”